naga-nandyala/mycli-app/learning.md

 ## Summary

-This tutorial covered the complete process of transforming a single Python script into a professional, installable package:
+This tutorial covered the complete process of transforming a single Python script into a professional, installable package with modern distribution methods:

 ### ✅ What We Accomplished